Avanade/Beef/tools/Beef.CodeGen.Core/README.md

 ## Code-gen data source

-The code-gen is driven by a data source, in this case XML.
+The code-gen is driven by a data source, in this case YAML, JSON or XML.
 This acts as a type of DSL ([Domain Specific Language](https://en.wikipedia.org/wiki/Domain-specific_language)) to define the key characteristics / attributes that will be used to generate the required artefacts.

 <br/>